kkkkp/ChatInHaskell/README.md

-# Fully Distributed Chat System in Haskell
+# Distributed Chatroom in Haskell

 ## Introduction
 This is a distributed chat system written in Haskell.